The Equity, Diversity, and Inclusion Resources Center

-The Diversity & Inclusion Resource Center is made possible by a generous grant from The Andrew W. Mellon Foundation.
+The Equity, Diversity, and Inclusion Resources Center is made possible by a generous grant from The Andrew W. Mellon Foundation.

 The Pacific Symphony’s Lantern Festival.
 Photo courtesy of Pacific Symphony.

 The League of American Orchestras’ 2017 National Conference included a session entitled Classical Musicians of African Descent: Perspectives, Aspirations, and Outlook.
 Pictured (left to right): Judith Dines, Flute, Houston Symphony Orchestra, principal flute, Gateways Music Festival; Alex Laing, principal clarinet, The Phoenix Symphony, principal clarinet, Gateways Music Festival; clarinet; Gateways Music Festival; Kelly Hall-Tompkins, violin, Gateways Music Festival; and Ann Hobson Pilot, former principal harpist, Boston Symphony Orchestra.
 The session also included (not pictured): Lee Koonce, president and artistic director, Gateways Music Festival and Michael Morgan, music director and conductor, Oakland Symphony, artistic director, Gateways Music Festival, as well as session moderator Jesse Rosen, president and CEO, League of American Orchestras.
 Photo credit: Doug Coombe

 Seattle Symphony’s Native Lands Community Composition Project received a Getty Education and Community Investment Grant in 2015 for residencies, multi-generational cultural exchanges, and a culminating performance of the Potlatch Symphony.
 Photo credit: Robert Wade